 The spaces between the cornea and the lens are filled with a fluid called aqueous humor, which provides nourishment to eye tissues.
 The aqueous humor is secreted by the ciliary body, moves through the posterior chamber behind the iris, and then travels through the anterior chamber in front of the iris.
 It's removed through drainage canals located between the edge of the iris and the cornea.

 If the fluid exit area is narrowed or the drainage canals are blocked, an insufficient quantity of fluid may leave the eye.
 Intraocular pressure (the pressure inside the eyeball) may then increase.
-The pressure is transmitted through the largest chamber of the eye, which is filled with a gel known as vitreous humor, and then presses on the retina at the back of the eyeball.
-This damages the retinal ganglion cells and the optic nerve produced from their axons.
+The pressure may be transmitted through the largest chamber of the eye, which is filled with a gel known as vitreous humor, and press on the retina at the back of the eyeball.
+This can damage the retinal ganglion cells and the optic nerve produced from their axons.

 It should be noted that optic nerve damage and glaucoma sometimes develop without an increase in fluid pressure within the eyeball.
 This suggests that we don’t completely understand the condition yet.
 Unfortunately, people may not notice a vision problem or seek medical help until the disease is quite advanced and a considerable number of retinal ganglion cells have been lost.